Tarte’s New Sister Brand Will Look So Cute on Your Vanity

 MORE: The Unexpected Way Winnie Harlow Uses Natural Oils in Her Skin-Care Routine

 The all-new skin-care range consists of vitamin-infused lip balms, a shimmer serum, and more—all wrapped up in the cutest packaging.
 If your color scheme includes pinks, metallics and/or glitter, you’ll be in heaven.
 And the best part?
-The products are entirely vegan and cruelty-free.
+The skin-care products are both vegan and cruelty-free.

 Read on for a look at each product.